xamantra/momentum/docs/persistence.md

   }
 ```
 - There are two differences.
-- First, the `.fromJson` is an instance member not *static* or *factory* method which is the traditional way.
+- First, the `.fromMap` is an instance member not *static* or *factory* method which is the traditional way.
 - Second, the `controller` part in the constructor.
 That is the reason why it should be instance member and not static, you wouldn't be able to access the `controller` property otherwise.

 !> `Momentum` will throw an error and stack trace link if the JSON serializer fails.
 You can easily track them.